The illness and decline of King George III

 The Royal Academy was founded by George III in 1768 to promote arts and design in Britain through education and exhibition.
 The academy moved several times before settling at Burlington House in 1867.
 Its first exhibition of contemporary art opened on 25 April 1769.

 Built as a seaside retreat for George III’s son, the Prince of Wales, Brighton Pavilion’s most dramatic transformation was in 1815 when John Nash was commissioned to turn it into the magnificent oriental palace we see today.

-Amanda Foreman is an author, historian and presenter.
-She is currently working on a biography of George III for the Penguin Monarchs series of books.
-Words: Charlotte Hodgman
+Amanda Foreman is an author, historian and presenter, and the author of a volume on George III for the Penguin Monarchs series